Triangle Counting with Local Edge Differential Privacy: The Interactive Lower Bound

-\paragraph{Acknowledgments.} T.E. was supported by the NSF TRIPODS program, award DMS-2022448, and Boston University.
-This work was partially done while affiliated with Boston University and MIT.
-A.S. was supported in part by NSF awards CCF-1763786 and CNS-2120667 as well as Faculty Awards from Google and Apple.
+\paragraph{Acknowledgments.} T.E.\ was supported by the NSF TRIPODS program, award DMS-2022448, and Boston University.
+This work was partially done while T.E.\ was affiliated with Boston University and MIT.
+S.R.\ was supported in part by the NSF award DMS-2022446.
+A.S.\ was supported in part by NSF awards CCF-1763786 and CNS-2120667 as well as Faculty Awards from Google and Apple.
 We thank Iden Kalemaj and Satchit Sivakumar for helpful comments on the initial version of our results.